GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 lithic clastic rocks.
 Dickinson, W.R., 1970, Interpreting detrital modes of graywacke and arkose: Journal of Sedimentary Petrology, v.
 40, p.
 695-707.
+- Clastic sandstone with more than 10 percent matrix of indeterminate detrital or diagenetic nature.
+Matrix is mud size silicate minerals (clay, feldspar, quartz, rock fragments, and alteration products).

 - **Source:**
 Pettijohn, Potter, Siever, 1972, Sand and Sandstone: New York, Springer Verlag, 681 p.